Overview

 General information for this program is below, but keep in mind we will discuss any updated travel information and regulations during the required program orientation, which could affect travel plans.

-Students arriving by air into the St. Louis Lambert Airport (STL) should take the Metro (red or blue line) to the St. Louis MetroLink Fairview Heights station.
-Project staff members will meet these students on June 2 at 4 pm at the station.
+2024 Arrival Information (specifics will be updated for 2025, but will follow the same basic information): Students arriving by air into the St. Louis Lambert Airport (STL) should take the Metro (red or blue line) to the St. Louis MetroLink Fairview Heights station.
+Project staff members will meet these students on June 2, 2024 at 4 pm at the station.
 If you are driving please arrive at the apartment on June 2 by 4 pm.
 Students are encouraged to drive if local to the region.
 Project directors and/or staff will not provide access to a vehicle for weekends, though there is a local bus service.

 VISA REQUIREMENTS